 After Krishna and Balarama arrived at Vidarbha, Bhishmaka welcomed them gleefully and made them comfortable.
 In the palace, Rukmini got ready for her upcoming marriage.
 She went to the temple to plead but not seeing Krishna there made her rigorously upset.
 Inside the temple, she prayed to Goddess Parvati (Lord Shiva’s wife) so that Krishna would arrive and tie the knot with her.

 After Rukmini came out of the temple, she saw Krishna.
-Krishna soon put her into his chariot and they both started to ride off.
-Meanwhile, Shishupala noticed them and all of his armed forces quickly started chasing them.
+Krishna soon put her into his chariot, and they both started to ride off.
+Meanwhile, Shishupala noticed them, and all of his armed forces quickly started chasing them.
 Balarama occupied most of them and held them back.
-Rukmin, then caught up Krishna and Rukmini.
-Krishna was about to take his life but Rukmini fell at the feet of Krishna and begged for her brother’s life to be spared.
-Krishna being kind-hearted, agreed to spare Rukmin’s life but as a punishment, Krishna shaved Rukmin’s head and set him to go free.
+Rukmi then caught up with Krishna and Rukmini.
+Krishna was about to take his life, but Rukmini fell at the feet of Krishna and begged for her brother’s life to be spared.
+Being kind-hearted, Krishna agreed to spare Rukmi’s life, but Krishna shaved Rukmi’s head and set him free as a punishment.
 Thus, the shaved head was a sign of embarrassment of the warrior who is defeated in the field.

 Pradyumna, Charudeshna, Sudesna, Charudeha, Sucharu, Charugupta, Bhadracharu, Charuchandra, and Vicharu.